javi9526/Self_Driving_Car/CarND-LaneLines-P1/writeup.md

 One potential shortcoming would be what would happen when lane lines are erased and hough can't even recognize one of them.
-In this case we are not representing them, but in a real situation, there should be another way to keep the path.
+In this case what we do is not to represent the lines in that case, but in a real situation, there should be another way to keep the path.

 Another shortcoming could be the brightness and color changing throughout the day, or even when going through a tunnel.
 As the parameters are fixed, the behaviour